genepi/cloudgene/docs/daemon/jobs.md

   - **Reset download counters**

-    For security reasons, files can only be downloaded 10 times.
+    For security reasons, files can be downloaded 10 times (the value can be changed in the [configuration](configuration.md#downloads).
 In case of download errors or other reasons the number of possible downloads can be reset for all files.

+  - **Deactivate download counters**

+    Deactivates the download counter for all results of the selected job.
+Only files of this job can be downloaded unlimited times.
+All other jobs are unaffected.
+To change it globally see [configuration](configuration.md#downloads).

   - **Send retire notification**